-1. The pkg2pacman command of The Build Script creates a package similar to the Debian one, embedding a tested version combination of dependencies.
-See Building the Debian Package for general instructions on building that variant, and use pkg2pacman instead of pkg2deb.
+- 1. The pkg2pacman command of The Build Script creates a package similar to the Debian one, embedding a tested version combination of dependencies.
+See Building the Debian Package for general instructions on building that variant, and use pkg2pacman instead of pkg2deb. - 2.
+The "Arch User Repository" (AUR) PKGBUILDs maintained by @xsmile.
+These use a standard Arch build process, but include the usual rTorrent-PS patches.